-Action in New York: Last year, Governor Cuomo approved legislation that retroactively repealed New York City's then recently passed local law to address the proliferation of plastic bags as litter, ecological damage and as part of the City's solid waste disposal burden.
-The new state law also prohibited the City from passing a new law until January, 2018 at the earliest.
-Oddly, other local laws around the state that banned plastic bags were not covered by the legislation.
+In 2017, Governor Cuomo approved legislation that retroactively repealed New York City's then recently passed local law to address the proliferation of plastic bags as litter, ecological damage and as part of the City's solid waste disposal burden.
+The state law also prohibited the City from passing a new law until January, 2018 at the earliest.
+Other local laws around the state that banned plastic bags were not covered by the legislation.